-With Makr Shakr, this passion for cocktails and flair for design meet in a pair of robotic arms that mimic the actions of a bartender, from the shaking of a Martini to the thin slicing of a lemon garnish.
-The graceful movements of the arms were also inspired by the Italian choreographer Marco Pelle.
-The system explores the new dynamics of social creation and consumption, with users as designers: “design, make and enjoy”!
+With Makr Shakr, the passion for cocktails and flair for design meet in a pair of robotic arms that mimic the actions of a bartender, from the shaking of a drink to the thin slicing of a lemon garnish.

 We are engineers, developers and social scientists with an eye for what’s spectacular, emotional and unique at the same time

 At the beginning of the 20th century, the great American historian Lewis Mumford wrote: “The chief benefits the rational use of the machine promises is not the elimination of work”, but rather replacing heavy labor with more creative activities contributing to broader societal values.
 Makr Shakr shows a future where everyone can become a skilled bartender able to personalize and create cocktails for his or her friends.
 In this way, machines become a tool to improve and augment social interactions.